 Innovators capture their ideas with the TIP Tool by describing the concept.
+Effective idea capture strategies are crucial for ensuring these initial concepts are accurately and comprehensively recorded.
 This step could take some effort and work before the innovator publishes it.

 Publication releases the idea to the other people listed on the idea.
 These people may include co-inventors of the idea and managers.
 These co-workers collaborate through TIP to refine the description by adding, editing, and deleting information pertaining to the idea.

 Once this step gets completed, a manager can move the idea from capture and collaboration to vetting.

 Select Promising Ideas Based on Your Enterprise’s Unique Criteria

 The vetting stage is kind of a catchall for several steps an enterprise uses to narrow down its innovations.
 Every enterprise has a different way that it goes about vetting.